Student Conduct Policies

 We expect that all students treat themselves and others with respect as demonstrated through their behaviors and interactions.
 Policies that reflect this community value include: non-compliance with college officials, hazing, sexual misconduct, verbal abuse, and violence.
 In general, inappropriate conduct that is disorderly, disruptive, or indecent while on- or off-campus is prohibited.

-- Abusive Behavior: The college forbids abusive behavior, understood as any act which endangers the mental or physical health or safety of a student or group, or which destroys or removes public or private property, or which produces ridicule, embarrassment, harassment, intimidation or other such result.
+- Abusive Behavior: The college prohibits abusive behavior, understood as any act which endangers the mental or physical health or safety of a student or group, or which destroys or removes public or private property, or which produces ridicule, embarrassment, harassment, intimidation or other such result.
 These behaviors are not conducive to maintaining a mutual learning environment.
 Angry outbursts or disagreements do not in themselves constitute abuse.
 While we hope spectators at athletic events will choose to convey enthusiasm and team support, demeaning, disrespectful or vulgar behavior may be found to be in violation of this policy.

 - Non-Compliance with College Officials: Failure to comply with the directions of a college representative, college staff member, or law enforcement officer during the performance of their duties is not permitted.
 Examples of violations of this policy include: